Wisconsin Birth/Death Certificates -

 Penalties: Any person who willfully and knowingly makes a false application for a birth certificate is guilty of a Class I felony [a fine of not more than $10,000 or imprisonment of not more than three years and six months, or both, per s.69.24(1).
 Wis.
 Stats.].

-The office will be closed on Thursday, November 26th, and Friday, November 27th, for the Thanksgiving holiday.
-We will be reopen on Monday, November 30th, at 8AM.
+The office will be closed on Monday, September 2nd, for the Labor Day holiday.
+We will re-open on Tuesday, September 3rd, at 8AM.

 To Obtain a Certificate in Person, go to: